mwoeppel/patent-data-uspto/README.md

-These folders include patent data downloaded from the USPTO (and Google) that I have cleaned, organized, and merged.
+The data folder includes folders of patent data downloaded from the USPTO (and Google) that I have cleaned, organized, and merged.
 See each folder inside the data folder for the respective README files.